zrrrzzt/simple-textbased-game-engine/README.md

 ## Filedescription

-The storyfiles is structured like this:
+The storyfiles are structured like this:

 ```javascript